ni/labview-open-source/docs/governance/v2025.6/interface/STEERCO-GUIDELINES.md

 ## §4.
 Meeting Policy

-SteerCo meetings will be structured to protect contributors’ time and maintain momentum.
+SteerCo meetings are the only structured meetings held within the NI Open-Source Program.

 | §Ref | Policy | Description |
 |------|--------|-------------|